INTO-CPS-Association/fmu-examples/readme.md

  - a `modelDescription.xml` file
  - a copy of the `CMakeLists.txt` file with the name set to the name of the fmu folder

-The build script looks over folders and compiles and assembles the FMUs.
+The build script loops over folders and compiles and assembles the FMUs.
+It tracks the `development` branch.